SiyungCho/seroflow/docs/getting_started.md

-## Getting Started with Pydra
+## Getting Started with Seroflow

-Welcome to **Pydra**!
+Welcome to **Seroflow**!
 This guide will walk you through the basics of key components, configuring, and using the package to build and execute efficient ETL (Extract, Transform, Load) data pipelines.

 ## Introduction

-**Pydra** is a powerful Python package that allows users to easily build and execute data pipelines.
+**Seroflow** is a powerful Python package that allows users to easily build and execute data pipelines.
 It simplifies pipeline creation by breaking each phase—extraction, transformation, and loading—into concrete step objects.
 Think of it like assembling Lego bricks: you choose and add the steps you need, then execute your pipeline with a simple command.

 ## Basics
-**Pydra** uses 5 main components to build and execute data pipelines.
+**Seroflow** uses 5 main components to build and execute data pipelines.
 In the next section, we will discuss each of these components at a high level and then review how a collection of these components can be used to execute the `Pipeline`.

 ### Key Components
 - **`Pipeline`**: